akiraux/Akira/README.md

 ## 🛠 Compile

-You can install Akira by compiling it from the source, here's the list of dependencies required:
+You can install Akira by compiling it from the source

+### Install Dependencies

  - `gtk+-3.0>=3.18`
  - `granite>=0.5.0`
  - `glib-2.0`